-- ▷ The presentations ► assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory and optional) and ► give ADDITIONAL INPUT (for instance, on historical contexts).
-They ► engage with the topic in a CRITICAL WAY (no mere summaries of the text material), present the main argument/s of the texts or audiovisuals, reflect on their approach to the subject, assess their validity, ► give an IMPULSE FOR DISCUSSION, and point out ► aspects which are DIFFICULT TO UNDERSTAND, remain opaque or raise further questions. - ▷ Ideally, the student/s giving a presentation act/s as 'co-instructor' for the session, for example by ► preparing QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]). - ▷ Every participant ► selects a TOPIC/DATE from the syllabus for the presentation and enters their name in the respective DOODLE until September 24: https://doodle.com/poll/guv6xnkh8s4p85bv - ▷ Depending on the number of participants, every topic can be ▶ presented BY 1 TO MAX.
-3 STUDENTS (group presentation): in most cases, the list of readings will provide enough material for a general overview and a discussion of partial aspects of the topic.
-However, please do not select a topic/date already assigned to another student as long as there are unallocated slots!
+- Presentations > assemble the MOST IMPORTANT ASPECTS FROM THE READINGS (mandatory + optional) and give ADDITIONAL INPUT (e.g., on historical contexts).
+They > engage with the topic in a CRITICAL WAY (no mere text summaries), present the material's main argument/s, reflect on its approach to the subject, assess its validity, > give IMPULSES FOR DISCUSSION, and point out > aspects which are PROBLEMATIC, remain opaque or raise further questions. - ▷ Ideally, the student/s giving a presentation act/s as 'co-instructor' for the session, for example by ▶ preparing QUESTIONS OR ISSUES FOR DISCUSSION (which can be included in the handout [see below]). - ▷ Every participant ► selects a DATE/TOPIC from the syllabus for presentation and enters their name in the respective poll until September 22:

+https://nuudel.digitalcourage.de/j8HK17Z2cTYTZVVT

+- ▷ Depending on the number of participants, every topic can be ► presented BY 1 TO MAX.
+3 STUDENTS (group presentation): in most cases, the list of readings will provide sufficient material for a general overview and the discussion of partial aspects of the topic. - ▷ If possible, please do not select a topic/date already assigned to another student as long as there are unallocated slots!